LATEST | FEATURES | INTERVIEWS | NEWS | FRIGHTFEST | REVIEWS Halloween (2018) - 4K HD Review

 As a sequel, Halloween delivers everything you could want and is the perfect example of how to do this sort of thing right.
 The fact that it will no doubt lead to more is bitter-sweet, its fine the way it is now, let's not tarnish the legacy like so many franchises have been submitted to and remember it this way.

-Related show tags: 4 STARS MORE REVIEWS Asylum - Blu-ray review
+Related show tags: 4 STARS MORE REVIEWS Ghostland - Music from the Motion Picture

 Posted on Saturday 13th July 2019 Asylum Second Sight Films Certificate 15